Leo-Tsang/MS-various/README.md

 Multiple Map Reduce that I have written for one of my courses.

-A Search Query for my TFIDF database
+A Search Query for my TFIDF